AlexCLeduc/django-data-fetcher/README.md

 Now you can call `get_most_recent_order` as many times as you want within a request, e.g. in template helpers and in views, and it will only hit the database once (assuming you use the same user_id).
 This is a wrapper around `functools.cache`, so it will also cache across calls to the same function with the same arguments.

+### Batching

-In addition to caching, this library also supports _batching_ fetching logic, but it is a bit more complicated.
+This library also supports _batching_ fetching logic.
 You need to subclass our `InjectibleDataFetcher` class and implement a `batch_load` (or `batch_load_dict`) method with the batching logic.
 Then you can use its factory method to get an instance of your fetcher class, and call its `get()`, `get_many()`, or `prefetch_keys()` methods.

-For example, it's usually pretty difficult to efficiently fetch permissions for a list of objects without coupling your view and your template.
-With data-fetcher, we can offload the work to a data-fetcher and have a re-usable template-helper that checks permissions.
+For example, it's usually pretty difficult to efficiently fetch permissions for a list of objects without coupling your view to your templates/helpers.
+With this library, we can offload the work to a data-fetcher instance and have a re-usable template-helper that checks permissions.
 When we notice performance problems, we simply add a `prefetch_keys` call to our view to pre-populate the cache.

 ```python
 # my_app/fetchers.py